 These H30, H30a and H32 were imported by River Raisin Models in 1989.
 I added draft gear, cut lever brackets, cut levers and trust plates to both cars.
 For H30 254351 it was a sharp departure for my usual “dusty” weathering style.
 It is by far my most aggressive weathering to my own cars to date.
 More will be coming.
 Note the PRSL Return to data.

-I modeled this car after PRR Builders Photo E20553.
-But I do not have the same trucks as the car in the photo.
-I added Trust Plates to this model.
+I modeled this car after PRR Builders Photo E20553, which meant some extensive cutting of the decals and individual pieces to match the car.
+But I do not have the same trucks as the car in the Builders Photo.
+I added draft gear, cut levers and Trust Plates to this model.

 The H32 was imported at the same time as the H30 by River Raisin Models.
-My friend Gus painted this car before I started painting my cars.
+My friend Gus painted this car in about 1990 before I started painting my cars.